Setting up Oracle CDC (Change Data Capture): 2 Easy Methods

 Conclusion

-This article helped you understand how you can set up Oracle CDC (Change Data Capture) with ease.
+This article helped you understand how you can set up Oracle CDC (Change Data Capture) with ease, including how to enable CDC in Oracle.
 It provides in-depth knowledge about the concepts behind every step to help you understand and implement them efficiently.

 Most businesses today, however, have an extremely high volume of data with a dynamic structure.
 Creating a Data Pipeline from scratch for such data is a complex process since businesses will have to utilize a high amount of resources to develop it and then ensure that it can keep up with the increased data volume and Schema variations.
 Businesses can instead use automated platforms like Hevo.